SP 3-31

 Commendable

-To receive a rating of “commendable,” a faculty member must abide by all College guidelines, CCCS policies and procedures, and meet department, College, and Board goals related to their area of responsibility, including performance goals defined in their performance plan.
+To receive a rating of “Commendable,” a faculty member must abide by all College guidelines, CCCS policies and procedures, and meet department, College, and Board goals related to their area of responsibility, including performance goals defined in their performance plan.

 While they may occasionally or periodically demonstrate superior performance, commendable faculty members consistently meet basic instructional requirements, including following curriculum guidelines, College and department syllabus policies, assessment requirements, and deadlines for schedules and grades.
 They demonstrate currency in the field and in teaching methodology.
 They demonstrate proficiency in both instructional delivery and course design and planning, as well as striving toward innovation in teaching methods and a commitment to continuous improvement of student learning outcomes, including meeting College guidelines for assessment of student learning.